Mattiwos/wosDB/README.md

     ./bin/wosDB -s
     ```
 This will create the `wosDB` executable in the `bin` directory.
+## Immediate Goals:
+- [ ] Improve Unit Tests for Key/Value and improve I/O rate and database schematic
+- [ ] Store data seperatly and only grab it and place it in memory when it's needed otherwis keep in cold storage
+- [ ] Create documentation for Key/Value database for to get an intial idea how it should work in the futureux
+- [ ] Build out Key/Value functionaility for practical use and debugging
+- [ ] Consider adding an HTTP alterative other than just using my own messagingProtocol for fallback
+- [ ] Consider building small caches wherever is possible to help speed up performance

 ## Plan:
 - [x] DB has its own server running to recieve request from
       the user
 - [ in-progress ] Work on scalable messageProtocol used for DB
 - [ ] Each DB has its own manifest
+- [X] DB has Key/Value Database
-- [ ] DB has two types Key/Value and Document
+- [in-progress ] DB has Document Database
-- [ ] Be able to find, add, delete data
+- [X] Be able to find, add, delete data
-- [ ] Test efficancy using it as a database for wosCV
+- [x] Test efficancy using it as a database I/O Rate (200-400 Operations per millisecond not definitive)
 - [ ] Add the ability to regex documment to find matching tables and
       return it to the user
 - [ ] Create ability to encode and decode data
 - [ ] Create a hybrid type database  (find,add,delete)
 - [ ] Add diagnostic ability for database to check viability
 - [ ] Add the ability to compress data
+- [x] Basic presistance with serialization and deserialization
 - [ ] Create a long-term data storage type with maxium reliability